mikamautnerrohde/researchproject/rp-project-manual.md

 ## Phases of the Research Project

-The Research Project goes through several phases:
+In summary. the Research Project goes through several phases:

 1. In the first month, the student registers the Research Project via www.datanose.nl/#yourprojects, reads relevant literature and formulates research questions, hypotheses and an appropriate design.
 This results in a Research Proposal, which the students submits via the online form at Datanose.nl within one month of registering  the project.

 2. In the subsequent months, the student will acquire and/or analyze the data relevant to the Research Project.
 At some convenient time within this phase, the student will have a Midterm Evaluation to discuss progress and mutual satisfaction of the student and supervisor.
 3. In the final month of the project (or earlier if the supervisor deems this appropriate), the student will draft a report on the conducted research, on which the supervisor provides feedback.
 This draft should be as definitive as possible, so that meaningful feedback can be given.

-Based on the feedback on this draft, the student will submit a final version to Datanose.nl, which will be graded by both assessors.
+4. Based on the feedback on this draft, the student will submit a final version to Datanose.nl, which will be graded by both assessors.
 The student will also give an oral presentation (20 to 30 minutes, plus 10 minutes Q&A) about their Research Project, during a meeting at which at least the internal assessor is present, but preferably in front of the research group.
+See [here](#grading) for more information on grading.

 ## Detailed tasks per role
 ### Supervisor tasks